Design

 Design School intersects with the three focuses of Every Shelter — design, build, and supply — training participants not just to imagine solutions but to prototype, test, and refine them in their own context.

-During this first implementation of the project, our classes happened three times a week within the period of 9 weeks, when students were guided to move from learning Human-Centered Design fundamentals to forming interest-based groups, conducting community research, and developing solutions that are:
+During this first implementation of the project, our classes met three times a week within the period of 9 weeks, when students were guided to move from learning Human-Centered Design fundamentals to forming interest-based groups, conducting community research, and developing solutions that are:

-Desirable — rooted in real community needs;
+Desirable — rooted in real community needs

-Feasible — affordable and buildable with locally available materials;
+Feasible — affordable and buildable with locally available materials

-Viable — maintainable and capable of supporting long-term impact.
+Viable — maintainable and capable of supporting long-term impact

 In Design School, the line between “student” and “teacher” disappears.
 Learning becomes collaboration.